Mt-kurade/IBDP-computer-science-journal-/README.md

 #### A1.2 Data Representation and Computer Logic
 - Number systems and data representation
 - Binary representation of data
-- ASCII: purpose and use
+- ASCII: to text conversion
 - Logic gates: purpose and use
 - Constructing and analysing truth tables
 - Constructing logic diagrams